N2ITN/RPiViz/README.md

 * Real time drowsiness detection and face metrics using embedded computer vision.
 * Mood recognition in real time with embedded neural networks in TensorFlow (WIP - to be finished by 11/15)
 * Scalable deployment through Resin.io and Docker
-* Scalable and fault tolerant backend using Kafka and HBase
+* Scalable and fault tolerant backend using Kafka and MemSQL
 * Interactive analytics service using PySpark backend with D3.js dashboards (in development)
 * Robust IoT security practices leveraging distributed Cyprography via Apache Milagro

+  * Leverage in-memory storage
+  * Embedded computer vision and neural nets, 'the fog' as opposed to the cloud
 * Additional feature additions on the way.

 ## Design principles